 The challenge is that when we apply this definition of integrity to real life examples, like a partner reviewing and returning a tax return by Thursday and the manager not receiving it, or getting a clear status on when to truly expect it, the manager gets discouraged about whether having integrity at work is expected or valued, because the leaders aren’t exhibiting its practice consistently.
 I am always confronted when I facilitate these discussions because I am reminded of places where I need to restore my integrity with someone and reset expectations or how I could be more specific when delegating and assigning ownership to someone (a constant battle of mine!) or other ways I could grow as a leader.
 And I know the impact of integrity to others but still am challenged to “do” it consistently myself.

 We all have our “reasons” for not doing the things “we already know” that we should do.
 For example our reasons for not keeping our word and resetting expectations include not having enough time, being afraid of disappointing someone or even that others don’t do it regularly, so why should we.
-However, as my partner, Jennifer, said in her blog, , “I have many barriers that can block my progress and you do, too.
+However, as my partner, Jennifer, said in her blog, Be Unreasonable!, “I have many barriers that can block my progress and you do, too.
 The question is how powerful is your will to achieve despite the reasons that pile up on you?
 How unreasonable are you willing to be?”
 As we attend and participate in the various events and send our people to training and other learning opportunities, we could miss hearing the very thing we should be doing to help us achieve our goals because we were listening through our filter of “I already know” and listing all the “reasons” why that new idea or behavior won’t work for us or why we’re justifying not doing what we know we should.